NetAppEMEA/hackathon-vol1-deprecated/README.md

 *Note: Config must be set prior to build/run.*

 ## Plan of attack:

+### Step 0: Pre-work or Initial Getting Started
+* You will access the RaspberryPI using ssh.
+** If you are on a Mac, you can simply open a Terminal window and type %> ssh pi@<rasppi IP address>
+** If you are using Windows install a tool like Putty

 ### Step 1: Setup S3 accessible storage
 * Create a new storage tenant, new bucket, permissions to allow anonymous read access to the bucket via bucket policies